Choosing the right Employee Assistance Programme.

 Selecting the right Employee Assistance Programme for your workplace should not be taken lightly.

 The Employee Assistance Programme has proven to be a provision that employees find increasingly helpful.
-Investigations shows that good EAPs have a positive impact on employee productivity and employee benefit costs in general.
+Investigations show that good EAPs have a positive impact on employee productivity and employee benefit costs in general.

 Your organisation may already have an EAP in place or, as an employer, you’re considering this service.
 Whichever may be the case, knowing the characteristics of the ideal EAP for employees at your organisation can help you to improve the one you already have in place or choose the right one in the future.